chloeazehr/phrasing-insurrection/docs/index.md

 ---
-layout: single
+layout: home
 title: "Home"
-toc: true  # Enables a table of contents for the page
+description: "Welcome to Phrasing Insurrection"
-sidebar: true  # Ensures the sidebar appears
+permalink: /
-toc_sticky: true
+sidebar: true
 ---

 # Phrasing Insurrection: A Computational Study of the Grammars of Collective Enslaved Resistance in the *South Carolina Gazette* and *Virginia Gazette* between 1732 and 1775